Is it to soon to think about Halloween?

 Host an Outdoor Scary Family Movie Night

-Want to have a Halloween gathering of friends but not sure how to do it safely?
+Want to have Halloween activities with friends but not sure how to do it safely?
 Host an outdoor scary movie night in the yard.
 It’s still warm enough to do it.
 With everyone sitting in chairs or beach towels 6 feet apart this can be a fun and safe way to save Halloween for your kids.

 Since Halloween falls on a Saturday night you could even make your scary family movie night a Halloween movie marathon.
 Have the kids bring sleeping bags instead of towels if you’re brave enough to pull an all nighter with kids.

 Outdoor movie nights can be as simple as draping a sheet against the side of the house or shed or buy an outdoor movie screen with a projector.
 Find them on Amazon.
 We’ll have a list of the best tips and equipment for outdoor movie nights coming soon.